Yuri

 Yuri relaunches corporate design

-This Space News was published on Wed, 18.01.2023 – 09:38 CET, covering Yuri
+Published on Wed, 18.01.2023 – 09:38 CET in Internals, covering Yuri

 Yuri is a space biotech company that uses microgravity in space to develop and manufacture high-value biotech products.
 The team of more than 30 space engineers and biologists has worked on more than 20 payloads for the International Space Station (ISS) in collaboration with organizations such as NASA, ESA, GSK and Charité Berlin.
 Now the start-up from Meckenbeuren has redesigned its corporate design.